fieldtensor/code-samples/README.md

 **[AVLTree.hpp]**

-This is a balanced binary search tree, useful for implementing key-value maps and sets in C++.
+This is a balanced binary search tree useful for implementing key-value maps and sets in C++.
 The specific flavor of BST in this source file is Adelson-Velsky & Landis (AVL).
 As data is inserted into the tree the code rebalances nodes to keep it shallow and easy to search.
 The maximum depth of